 Modules

-Each semester at NVC, four course modules designed for the three introductory science courses will expose ~900 prospective majors and minors to career prospects, role models, and applications of geoscience knowledge to tackle societal problems.
+The intervention modules are embedded in introductory geosciences, chemistry, and physics courses.
+Each semester, four course modules designed for these introductory science courses are exposing ~800 prospective geoscience majors and minors to the applications of geoscience knowledge to tackle societal problems, role models, and career prospects.

-1. An exposure module will focus on raising initial awareness that geoscience is an excellent career option for those interested in the Earth.
-The module will highlight geoscience as a possible career option by connecting the course subject to future job prospects.
+1. A career module focuses on raising initial awareness that geoscience is an excellent career option for those interested in the Earth.
+The module highlights required qualifications and different possible career options and future job prospects.

-2. A concept module will take students through the process of applying specific scientific concepts covered in the introductory courses to solve societal problems that need specialist input from geoscientists.
-The module's structure will follow a review of the concept and then introduce and explain the applied problem using demonstrations, visualization tools, and active learning strategies.
+2. A concept module takes students through the process of applying specific scientific concepts covered in the introductory courses to solve societal problems that need specialist input from geoscientists.
+The module's structure follows a review of the concept and then introduces and explains the applied problem using demonstrations, visualization tools, and/or active learning strategies.

-3. Two exploratory online modules designed for independent inquiry and discovery will be linked to specific lectures in the introductory courses and deployed digitally.
-The module structure will review the scientific concept, introduce an applied geological problem of societal relevance, and ask students to solve a relevant aspect of it through critical thinking or mathematics.
-Professional geoscientists will be profiled to demonstrate how the concepts are employed in their work and present role models.
+3. Two exploratory modules designed for independent online inquiry and discovery are linked to specific lectures in the introductory courses.
+The module structure reviews the scientific concept, introduces an applied geoscience problem of societal relevance, and asks students to solve a relevant aspect of it through critical thinking or calculations.
+Professional geoscientists are profiled to demonstrate how the concepts are employed in their work and to present role models of professional geoscientists.

 Projects

-Two service-learning projects will engage students at NVC and UTSA, including newly transferred students.
-They will involve three different student groups that represent increasing levels of geologic knowledge and service-learning experience, while decreasing the level of faculty involvement.
+The two-stage extracurricular service-learning program is designed to promote interest, increase motivation, and build geoscience identity and community.
+Service-learning projects engage students at Northwest Vista College (NVC), Palo Alto College (PAC), and the University of Texas at San Antonio (UTSA), including newly transferred students.
+They involve different student groups that represent increasing levels of geologic knowledge and service-learning experience, while decreasing the level of faculty involvement in related tasks.

-One community need will be addressed through two levels of service-learning projects.
-The community need is to create interpretative guides to fully capture and describe the natural environment contained in local and regional parks for the public good.
+One community need is addressed through two levels of service-learning projects, to create educational guides or stories to fully capture and describe the natural environment contained in local parks and campuses for the public good.

-• Service-learning project level 1: Student participants will coordinate with personnel from partner parks to propose, design, and implement a series of interpretative media projects (e.g., signs or displays, printed trail guides, or audio tours) for various points of interest.
+• Service-learning project level 2: Student participants coordinate with personnel from partner parks to propose, develop and implement an educational resource that showcases key geological features in the parks, such as interpretative media projects such as signs or displays, printed trail guides, or audio tours.

 Outcomes